sparcityeu/SparseBase/docs/pages/getting_started/usage.md

 SparseBase classes and namespaces are named in a rather verbose way.
 This is done to keep things well-structured during development.
-However users may find it difficult to work with.
+However, users may find it difficult to work with.
 In such cases the namespaces can be aliased using the C++11 `using` keyword.